Service is at the heart of our mission

 Students who transfer in during their high school career with documented service hours from another school will have those hours posted on their John Carroll service record.

-• Freshman and sophomore transfers must complete 80 hours of service.
+• Freshman and Sophomore transfers must complete 80 hours of service.

 • Junior transfers must complete 60 hours of service.